 Who Has the Right to Bring a Wrongful Death Claim in Louisiana?

 If one of your family members perishes in a tragic accident, you should not automatically assume you have the right to file a wrongful death lawsuit on their behalf.
 Louisiana enforces rules on who can bring a claim.
-Generally, the most immediate surviving relatives have the ability to take legal action.
+Generally, the most immediate surviving relatives can take legal action.

 You likely have the right to file a wrongful death lawsuit if you are: